duynguyen/ai-function-lab/module7.md

 -->

 ## Overview
-In this exercise you will use the **Adobe Sensei body crop** function to identify reference points in the provided image to use for cropping out the body automatically.
+In this exercise you will use the **body crop** function to identify reference points in the provided image to use for cropping out the body automatically.

 ## Steps
 1. In Visual Studio Code, open `exercises/exercise-3/composition.js`.